Nano Wrimo Fever – pre-November

 Healing occurs naturally

-Reblogged from Heroes Not Zombies:
+Heroes Not Zombies

 I often say to patients that there is no healing other than natural healing.
 What I mean by that is that all the drugs, and all the surgical techniques used in modern medicine, act directly against pathology.
 None of them actually stimulate or directly support self-healing.
-Yet that's the only kind of true healing to exist.
+Yet that’s the only kind of true healing to exist.
 An antibiotic might kill a bug, but its the natural self-healing which repairs the tissue damaged by the infection.
+A broken bone can be held in place, but it’s the natural self-healing which knits the bone back together.
+I think it was Benjamin Franklin who said “God heals and the doctor takes the fees” – a rather cynical view of the same concept!

 Posted in Uncategorized | Leave a comment